Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 - RAIDFRAME Layout

-A new layout structure is introduced for RAIDFRAME level `N`. number of primary disk remains 1. number of parity/secondary becomes bnumber of disks - 1.
+A new layout structure is introduced for RAIDFRAME level `N`. number of primary disk remains 1. number of parity/secondary becomes number of disks - 1.
 The rest of the layout component for RAID 1(stripe related properties) remains same hence adopted into RAID `N`.

 - Sector/stripe mapping